MarcoAnteghini/In-Pero/README.md

 ### This repository contains:

+- In-Pero_models : directory containing all the pre-computed models
 - LR_model2.sav : The LR pre-computed model

 - useful scripts retrived from the UniRep Github repository (see above):